The short answer — Simplicity (which leads to Consistency, Accuracy, Lower Scores, and More Fun).

 Besides the length of the irons, the primary differences in the single length irons when comparing to traditional irons are the loft angles of the clubs, which tend to be a couple degrees stronger for each club.

-Bryson DeChambeau is currently the only PGA Tour professional who is using single length clubs, and he is a brand ambassador for Cobra Golf.
+Bryson DeChambeau is currently the first PGA Tour professional to exclusively use single length irons, and he is a brand ambassador for Cobra Golf, the first major golf manufacturer to offer single length irons.

 In September 2016, Bryson won the DAP Championship (Web.com Tour Finals event) to earn his first professional victory and his 2016-2017 PGA Tour card.